ECP-copa/Cabana/CONTRIBUTING.md

 maintainers in the pull request.

-Your pull request must pass Cabana's tests, which includes using the coding style from `.clang-format` (tested with clang-10), and be reviewed by at least one Cabana developer.
+Your pull request must pass Cabana's tests, which includes using the coding style from `.clang-format` (enforced with clang-format-14), and be reviewed by at least one Cabana developer.

 Other coding style includes:
 * Camel case template parameters (`NewTemplateType`)